Satyam882/Advance-java/README.md

 JSP technology is used to create web application just like Servlet technology.
 It can be thought of as an extension to Servlet because it provides more functionality than servlet such as expression language, JSTL, etc.

 A JSP page consists of HTML tags and JSP tags.
 The JSP pages are easier to maintain than Servlet because we can separate designing and development.
 It provides some additional features such as Expression Language, Custom Tags, etc.
+ # What is Hibernate used for?
+Hibernate is an open source object relational mapping (ORM) tool that provides a framework to map object-oriented domain models to relational databases for web applications.
+Object relational mapping is based on the containerization of objects and the abstraction that provides that capacity.